divby0exc/TestingAndCi/README.md

     You repeat these below mentioned steps 2 times.
     One is for dev environment and one is for prod environment

-    Branches to build is testing on the first and main for the latter
+    Branches to build is testing on dev and main for prod